Budibase/budibase/README.md

 </h1>

 <h3 align="center">
-  Build internal tools 50x faster on your own infrastructure
+  Build custom business tools in minutes and on your own infrastructure
 </h3>
 <p align="center">
-  Budibase is an open-source low-code platform, helping developers and IT professionals build, automate, and ship internal tools 50x faster on their own infrastructure.
+  Budibase is an open-source low-code platform, helping developers and IT professionals build, automate, and ship custom business apps in minutes and on their own infrastructure.
 </p>

 <h3 align="center">